Detailing Your Boat Like a Pro

 Soap It Up

-After giving your boat a good clean, the outside surface of your boat should be looking much better, although slightly dull compared to when you bought it.
+After a good boat cleaning, the outside surface of your boat should be looking much better, although slightly dull compared to when you bought it.
 To bring back the shine, you should get to work and buff out the exterior surface by hand or with a rotary buffer to remove oxidation and prepare the surface of the boat for the waxing stage of the detailing process.

 Wax On, Wax Off

 Once the outside of the boat has been fully cleaned and waxed, it is time to get to work on the boat interior.
-As with the outside of the boat 303® Marine and Recreation Multi-Surface Cleaner is perfect for most cleaning jobs inside the boat as it is strong enough to clean stubborn spots, but gentle enough as to not damage the surfaces.
-For more suborn stains and marks, the 303® Marine and Recreation Spot Cleaner can be used.
+As with the outside of the boat 303 Marine and Recreation Multi-Surface Cleaner is perfect for most cleaning jobs inside the boat as it is strong enough to clean stubborn spots, but gentle enough as to not damage the surfaces.
+For more suborn stains and marks, the 303 Spot Cleaner can be used.
 For the details, such as aluminum poles, you can use a specialized metal polish to clean them, then you can use the same wax used on the outside of the boat to protect them.